 Signals for the need to pee or poo vary from baby to baby and also throughout an individual baby’s stages of development.
 To make it easier to know what to watch and listen for, here is a list of some common signals:

-- Popping on and off the breast while nursing, possibly accompanied by crying;
+- Popping off the breast while nursing, possibly accompanied by crying;

 - Trying to crawl out of a baby carrier or someone’s arms while breathing heavily;